Choose the Right Incubator

 What to Avoid and What to Do

-- It is quite risky to buy eggs for incubators from major online sites such as Craigslist and eBay
+- It is quite risky to buy eggs for incubators from major online sites such as Craigslist and eBay.

-- Eggs that have travelled have to rest for at least 12 hours before they can be put in the incubator.
+- Eggs that have traveled have to rest for at least 12 hours before they can be put in the incubator.
 Remove them from the package and place them with the pointed end facing downwards.

 - Fertile eggs should be stored in a cool and relatively moist but not cold environment